-An employer should grant childcare leave, if a worker asks for leave to take care of his/her child aged six or under who is not enrolled into elementary school.
+An employer should grant childcare leave, if a worker asks for leave to take care of his/her child who is aged not more than eight years or in the 2nd or lower grade of an elementary school.
 The period of childcare leave should be one year or less and be included in the worker's continuous service period.